Written by Paridhi Sinha.

-In 1786, when King Prithvi Narain Shah had started his campaign for re-unification of Nepal, it was predicted that his blood would rule Nepal only for 11 generations.
-Fast forward to June 1, 2001, in the Narayanhity Royal Palace, Kathmandu, King Birendra Shah, the eleventh generation descendent of King Prithvi Narain Shah was having a dinner party with his family.
+In 1786, when King Prithvi Narain Shah had started his campaign for the reunification of Nepal, it was predicted that his blood would rule Nepal only for 11 generations.
+Fast forward to June 1, 2001, in the Narayanhity Royal Palace, Kathmandu, King Birendra Shah, the eleventh generation descendant of King Prithvi Narain Shah was having a dinner party with his family.
 Such dinner parties were a norm for the Nepalese royal family, but on this fateful night, something was different.
 After a while, the guards posted outside heard gunshots.
-As both the king and the crown prince were connoisseurs of guns, the guards wondered if they were simply having one of their demonstrations.
+As both the King and the crown prince were connoisseurs of guns, the guards wondered if they were simply having one of their demonstrations.
 And when the guards finally decided to check, it was too late.
 The King Birendra, along with his wife, two sons, daughters and some other members of his family had been shot fatally.
 After their death, King Birendra’s younger brother Gyanendra was crowned, who, owing to his rising unpopularity, was soon ousted and exiled from the country along with his family.
-Within the span of a few years, the monarchy was completely abolished in Nepal and the tiny mountain nation became a democracy.
+Within the span of a few years, the monarchy was completely abolished in Nepal, and the tiny mountain nation became a democracy.
 The prophecy was fulfilled.

 But what had led to this?
 Who had massacred the beloved royals of Nepal?
 For most of the Nepalis, this question is yet unanswered as they don’t accept the official story.
 The official story says that the drunk crown prince Dipendra, angry over an ongoing spat with his parents regarding his beloved, murdered his own family.
 Several conspiracy theories exist about the massacre, tracing their origins to the changing and contrasting statements released by Gyanendra Shah during the aftermath of the incident and the fact that not one member of his immediate family was even seriously wounded despite being present at the scene.